front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

+Examine the results in the browser.

+Refactor the `renderStories()` function.

-In the `renderStories()` function we begin by adding the title to a new div:
+Begin by adding the title to a new div:

 ```js
 function renderStories(data) {